 The Company endeavours to maintain a strong and independent element on the Board.
-The Independent Directors presently make up one third of the Board.
+The Company currently has two (2) Independent Directors.

-Each of the two (2) Independent Directors has confirmed that he does not have any relationship with the Company or its related corporations, its 10% shareholders or its officers including confirming not having any relationships and circumstances provided in Guideline 2.3 of the Code ("definition of independence"), that could interfere, or be reasonably perceived to interfere, with the exercise of independent judgement in carrying out the functions as an Independent Director with a view to the best interests of the Company.
+Each of the two (2) Independent Directors has confirmed that he does not have any relationship with the Company or its related corporations, its 10% shareholders or its officers including confirming not having any relationships and circumstances provided in Guideline 2.3 of the Code, that could interfere, or be reasonably perceived to interfere, with the exercise of independent judgement in carrying out the functions as an Independent Director with a view to the best interests of the Company.
 The Nominating Committee has reviewed, determined and confirmed the independence of the Independent Directors.
-The independence of each Director is reviewed annually by the Nominating Committee in accordance to the definition of independence in the Code.
+There are no Directors who is deemed independent by the Board, notwithstanding the existence of a relationship as stated in the Code that would otherwise deem him not to be independent.